TBPer/calculator-test/README.md

 // Want this to be null (meaning no failed tests in this test scenario) Assert.IsNull(results, results);
 ```
-Here is the output if there are test(s) from the test data failing...
+Here is the output example if there are test(s) from the test data failing...
 `Assert.IsNull failed.
-5+6 is returning 11, expecting 120!
+5+6 is returning 15, expecting 11!
-3+7 is returning 10, expecting 30! `
+3+7 is returning 30, expecting 10! `

-## What More We Can Do
+## What More We Can Do To Make This Better
 1. Add Selenium ExplicitWait or FluentWait for better resiliency
 2. Add support for external test data (larger test samples)